zeroinverse/crypto-portfolio/README.md

 # Manage your Cryptocurrency Portfolio

 Manage your Cryptocurrency Portfolio based on the amount of coins specified in a txt file.
+Using APIs from coinmarketcap to get the latest updated related to different cryptocurrency and use the query results to build our portfolio.
+BTW I do not own any cryptocurrency myself and am not interseted in acquiring any, it's just a small project I did for learning purposes.

 ### Final Output:
 ---